LostInBrittany/introduction-to-htmx-and-lit/todo-example/README.md

 ## 📌 Step 3: Appending tasks instead of replacing the list

+### Learning Objective
+Improve the to-do list by appending new tasks instead of replacing the entire list.

 In the previous step, submitting a task replaced the entire to-do list with the new server response.
 Now, we improve the behavior by **appending new tasks to the existing list** instead of replacing it.

 📁 **File:** `./todo-step-03.html`